 Each engineer hoped to receive stories that were easy for them but still worth a lot of points.

-This voting process was called “planning poker,” so named because of the highly psychological nature of estimation and the large amount of bluffing involved.
-The Scrum Master would say “3-2-1,” after which each engineer held up a number of fingers equal to the number of points they thought the story should be worth.
+This voting process was called "planning poker," so named because of the highly psychological nature of estimation and the large amount of bluffing involved.
+After the Scrum Master gave a countdown, each engineer would hold up a number of fingers equal to the number of points they thought the story should be worth.
 After removing outliers, the story was worth the average of the votes.

 A basic strategy was:

-Being an outlier was very bad for several reasons.
-First, it nullified the engineer’s vote, eliminating their influence on the final worth of the story.
-In addition, nulls were considered unclean by many engineers and required the nullified engineer to work from home for three days.
+Being an outlier was very bad because it nullified your vote.
+In addition to eliminating your influence on the final worth of the story, nulls were considered unclean by many engineers.
+Nullified engineers were required to work from home for three days.

 In order to further humiliate outlying voters, they had to give an impromptu explanation for why they voted so ridiculously.
 These reasons were expected to be related only to the difficulty of the story, providing outsiders with the illusion that estimation was simply part of getting the job done.
 But for insiders, the humiliation damaged their ability to influence other engineers in future estimations.